DevEsteves/SpaceShip-Microservice/README.md

 # SpaceShip-Microservice

 Repository for a Space Ship Microservice built with Java, Spring Boot and Maven.
-And a 2nd version built with Micronaut.
+2nd version built with Micronaut and 3nd version built with Quarkus.

 ## Running locally - Spring Boot